CandiceGH/getdata-033-project/codebook.md

 The tidy data set was output to a .txt file, created with write.table() using row.name=FALSE

-### The output file from the run_analysis.R script is called "tidydata.txt", and has the following variables:
+### The output file from the run_analysis.R script is called "tidydata.txt", and has the following variables (where columns 3 onwards are the mean frequency measurements in units of hertz (Hz)):
 [1] "subjectid";[2] "activity"; [3] "tbodyaccelerationmeanx"; [4] "tbodyaccelerationmeany";
 [5] "tbodyaccelerationmeanz"; [6] "tgravityaccelerationmeanx"; [7] "tgravityaccelerationmeany"; [8] "tgravityaccelerationmeanz"; [9] "tbodyaccelerationjerkmeanx";
 [10]  "tbodyaccelerationjerkmeany"; [11] "tbodyaccelerationjerkmeanz"; [12] "tbodygyromeanx";